stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 from which the uneasy motions of the cat across my feet would rouse me.
 These dreams were not wholesome, but horribly like the one I had had the night before.
-I saw again the twilit grotto, and the swineherd with his unmentionable fungous beasts wallowing in filth, and as I looked at these things they seemed nearer and more distinct&mdash;so distinct that I could almost observe their features.
-Then I did observe the flabby features of one of them&mdash;and awaked with such a scream that Nigger-Man started up, whilst Capt.
+I saw again the twilit grotto, and the swineherd with his unmentionable fungous beasts wallowing in filth, and as I looked at these things they seemed nearer and more distinct--so distinct that I could almost observe their features.
+Then I did observe the flabby features of one of them--and awaked with such a scream that Nigger-Man started up, whilst Capt.
 Norrys, who had not slept, laughed considerably.
-Norrys might have laughed more&mdash;or perhaps less&mdash;had he known what it was that made me scream.
+Norrys might have laughed more--or perhaps less--had he known what it was that made me scream.
 But I did not remember myself till later.
 Ultimate horror often paralyses memory in a merciful way.